 For greenfield projects

-If you are planning a new project that involves a Headless CMS, we recommend following complete Visual Workspace tutorials above.
+If you are planning a new project that involves a Headless CMS, Uniform recommends following complete Visual Workspace tutorials above.

 Learn how to add personalization to Contentful.